-Shares in registered form may be issued in fractions of up to four decimal places.
+Shares may be issued in fractions up to four decimal places.
 Rights attached to fractions of Shares are exercised in proportion to the fraction of a Share held except that fractions of Shares do not confer any voting rights.

 Investors may also purchase Shares by using nominee services offered by a distributor operating in compliance with applicable laws and regulations on the fight against money laundering and financing of terrorism.
 The relevant distributor will subscribe and hold the Shares as a nominee in its own name but for the account of the Investor.
-The Company draws the Investors' attention to the fact that any Investor should only be able to fully exercise his Shareholder rights directly against the Company, notably the right to participate in general Shareholders' meetings if the Investor is registered himself and in his own name in the Shareholders' register of the Company.
-In cases where an Investor invests in the Company through an intermediary investing into the Company in its own name but on behalf of the Investor, it may not always be possible for the Investor to exercise certain Shareholder rights directly against the Company.
-In that case Investors should be aware that they cannot fully exercise their rights against the Company without the cooperation of the distributor.
+The Company draws the Investors' attention to the fact that any Investor should only be able to fully exercise his Shareholder rights directly against the Company, notably the right to participate in general shareholders' meetings if the Investor is registered himself and in his own name in the Shareholders' register of the Company.
+In cases where an

+Investor invests in the Company through an intermediary investing into the Company in its own name but on behalf of the Investor, it may not always be possible for the Investor to exercise certain Shareholder rights directly against the Company.
+In that case investors should be aware that they cannot fully exercise their rights against the Company without the cooperation of the distributor.
 Investors who use a nominee service may however issue instructions to the distributor acting as nominee regarding the exercise of votes conferred by their Shares as well as request direct ownership by submitting an appropriate request in writing to the distributor.
 Investors are advised to take advice on their rights.

-2.4 Switch of Shares
+2.3.
+Switch of Shares

-Any Shareholder may request the switch of all or part of his Shares to Shares of another Class of Shares of the Company available to him by advising the Registrar by letter or fax (RMB denominated Classes of Shares and Shares which are subscribed and redeemed through Euronext Amsterdam excepted).
+Any Shareholder may request the switch of all or part of his Shares to Shares of another Class of Shares of the Company available to him by advising the Registrar by letter or fax.